isabella232/timed-advance/README.md

     * **Note:** be sure to update the `manifest.json` file as well.

 1. Zip the updated contents of the `source` directory.
-1. Rename the .zip file to *yourpluginname*.fieldplugin.zip (replace *yourpluginname* with the name you want to use for your plug-in).
+1. Rename the .zip file to *yourpluginname*.fieldplugin.zip (replace *yourpluginname* with the name you want to use for your field plug-in).
 1. You may then attach your new .fieldplugin.zip file to your form as normal.

 **Important:** When using on a `select_one` or `select_multiple` field, you need to include a choice with the value of `-99`.
-This choice will be hidden by the plug-in, but it will be selected if the time runs out without a choice selected.
+This choice will be hidden by the field plug-in, but it will be selected if the time runs out without a choice selected.

 ## Parameters
 There are four parameters, but all of them are optional: